Last updated on 19 September 2023

-Allowing users to choose different display languages seems like a UI design no-brainer, but plenty of us still get it wrong.
-In short, here are three things a web designer or web developer can do to make it easier for users to find the right language for her website’s content:
+In short, here are three things a web designer or developer can do to make it easier for people to find the right language for her website:

-- Figure out which language a user wants, and show that one to her.
+- Figure out which language a person wants, and show that one to them.

-- Show her your offered alternatives and offer her the option for her to choose one.
+- Show them your offered alternatives and offer the option to choose one.

 The Good, The Bad, and The Ugly

-Disclaimer: These sites may have changed since writing this post; the following descriptions are accurate as of 22 December, 2011.
+Note: These sites may have changed since writing this post!
+The following descriptions are accurate as of 22 December, 2011.

 The Good: Wikipedia